dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/Analyzer Configuration.md

 Configurable Rules: [CA1501](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1501)

-Option Values: Names of types or namespaces (separated by '|'), such that the type or type's namespace doesn't count in the inheritance hierarchy tree.
+Option Values: Names of types or namespaces (separated by `|`), such that the type or type's namespace does not count in the inheritance hierarchy tree.
 Allowed symbol name formats:

   1. Type or namespace name (includes all types with the name, regardless of the containing type or namespace and all types whose namespace contains the name).